Spinal Cord Injury Attorney

 A spinal cord injury involves damage to the spinal cord that results in a loss of function such as mobility or feeling.
-In order for the loss of function to occur, the spinal cord does not have to be completely severed.
+For the loss of function to occur, the spinal cord does not have to be completely severed.
 In most individuals with SCI, the spinal cord is intact, but it is the damage to it that results in the loss of function.

 Also, a person can break their back or neck yet not endure a spinal cord injury if only the bones around the spinal cord (the vertebrae) are damaged, not the actual spinal cord.
 In these cases, the bones usually heal and the person does not experience paralysis.
 Such spinal injuries can be caused by trauma or disease and can result in temporary or permanent loss of sensation, loss of movement (paralysis), or loss of bowel or bladder control.